Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ffmpeg -i audio.mp4 -i video.webm output.mov
 ```

 Keep in mind that muxing can be a computationally expensive task, especially if it involves transcoding between different formats.
-Whenever possible, you should try using an output container that is directly compatible with the specified input streams, as that will eliminate the need to convert data and make the process much faster.
+Whenever possible, you should try using an output container that is directly compatible with the specified input streams, as that will eliminate the need to convert data, making the process much faster.

 Most YouTube streams are provided in `webm` and `mp4` formats, so if you use either of them across all inputs and outputs, you should be able to mux the streams without transcoding.
 To do that, add the `-c copy` flag to the command, which tells FFmpeg to simply copy the content from the input streams to the output file: